flippenc/Anisotropic-Extensions-of-Nonlocal-Interaction-Models/README.md

+# Anisotropic Extensions of Nonlocal Interaction Models

 **Research Funding and Support Information:**

+-   This research was conducted during the summer of 2021 under the leadership of Dr. Ihsan Topaloglu

--   This research was funded by a VCU UROP Fellowship during the Summer of 2021.
+-   This research was funded by a VCU UROP Fellowship.
 Information about this fellowship [can be found here](https://academics.provost.vcu.edu/transformative-learning/undergraduate-research/urop-fellowship/)

--   This research was presented at the [VCU Poster Symposium for Undergraduate Research and Creativity](https://academics.provost.vcu.edu/transformative-learning/undergraduate-research/poster/).
+-   This research was presented at the [VCU Poster Symposium for Undergraduate Research and Creativity](https://academics.provost.vcu.edu/transformative-learning/undergraduate-research/poster/) in the spring of 2022.
 The poster from this presentation is `UROP Poster.pdf`

 -   Some of the numerical results for this research were obtained using the Teal Cluster from VCU’s High Performance Computing Facility.
     Information about the facility [can be found here](https://research.vcu.edu/cores/hprc/facilities/)

+-   The code and data in this repository is the work of Christopher Flippen unless otherwise stated

 **Poster Abstract:**